Deltares/hydromt/docs/dev/contributing.rst

 to allow many people to work together on the project.

 After discussing a new proposal or implementation in the issue tracker, you can start working on the code.
-You write your code locally in a new branch HydroMT repo or in a branch of a fork.
+You write your code locally in a new branch of the HydroMT repo or in a branch of a fork.
 Once you're done with your first iteration, you commit your code and push to your HydroMT repository.